bediger4000/linked_lists/README.md

 the third node in the list,
 as the head of the rotated list.

-The second exmaple gives k = 3, then wants the 3rd element of the old list as the head of the new list.
+The second example gives k = 3, then wants the 3rd element of the old list as the head of the new list.

 * k = 2, third node as head of rotated list.